Biological age, health flexing, & stabs at rejuvenation

 One of the big concerns about high-profile anti-aging efforts is that they can promote iffy health claims and even risky interventions.
 For example, unproven gene therapies, sketchy stem cell injections, and other potentially risky ideas sometimes pop up in this space.
 If many everyday people follow health celebrities down such questionable paths, some could get hurt.
 It may already be happening.

 Anti-aging supplements are also big business but may pose risks and at best are probably just a waste of money.
-Also see my post on stem cell supplements.
+I’ve written before about stem cell supplements.

 Finally, we should also be thinking about this in terms of society as a whole.
 If while some mega-rich folks are getting nerdy on health and science, they get lucky enough to stumble on something real on the anti-aging front, would that end up helping humanity overall?
 Including people who aren’t like them?